 What’s your favorite thing to knit?

 I love to make garments, sweaters, cardigans, large wraps.
 Hats and shawls too.
-I don’t enjoy making socks or gloves but I LOVE wearing hand knitted socks and gloves so sometimes I just have to get on with it.
+I don’t enjoy making socks or gloves but I LOVE wearing hand knitted socks and gloves.
+So, sometimes I just have to get on with it.
 I like to wear my knits and as I’m usually cold, sweaters or jackets etc are perfect for that.
-I have a selection of what my partner calls my ‘old lady shawls’ to wrap up in on cool nights.
+Also, I have a selection of what my partner calls my ‘old lady shawls’ to wrap up in on cool nights.